cuiyongbo/hello-world/my_wiki/programmer_note/git/git_notes_03.rst

         ``git push origin master``

 #.
 Git to set default commit message editor

     Set to vim: ``git config --global core.editor "vim"``

 #.
 Git bash command line can't drag and drop files

     Enable ``Run as Administrator`` when running git bash.

+#.
+Git to show a list of modified files between commits

+    Solution: ``git diff --name-only commit1Hash commit2Hash``.

+    Particularly, if you want compare between a commit and HEAD, run ``git diff --name-only commit1Hash HEAD``, or ``git diff --name-only commit1Hash`` if you want to include changed-not-yet-committed files.
+    Using the ``--name-status`` flag instead of ``--name-only`` is handy to get a list of files and see their modification status, such as Added or Modified.